1.a) Fundamental forces and philosophical principles

 The internal strong force will be the tendency of the curls of global aether to become undone.

 A unique novelty of Global Physics is the integration of kinetic energy in fundamental forces regarding mass.

-It is probable other fundamental forces will appear, as other characteristics of matter appear, such as certain physical limits of abovementioned forces and processes involved.
+It is likely other fundamental forces will appear, as other characteristics of matter appear, such as certain physical limits of abovementioned forces and processes involved.

 Likewise, the very knowledge of the physical processes and their equivalences unifies the fundamental forces; the Global Physics does this when it unifies all forces in one single field of a material nature via their several elastic properties.